provenance-io/provenance-docs/docs/quick-start/wallet-and-hash.md

 Validators as a reward for securing the network.

 Holding Hash also gives you the right to participating in the Governance process for Provenance Blockchain.
-You have one vote for every Hash token you own!
+You have one vote for every Hash token you have staked.

 ![Hash](/img/hashtransparent.svg)